-When a company begins seeing years of consistent profits, they can opt to share those profits with shareholders.
-It is also a good way to keep investors around, by rewarding them with regular cash payments.
+When a company begins seeing years of consistent profits, they can choose to share those profits with shareholders.
+This in turn attracts more investors and builds confidence in the company's future.
+Rewarding investors regularly with cash payments is also a good way to keep them around and interested.

-However, some companies never pay dividends.
+Some companies never pay dividends.
 For example, Berkshire Hathaway has never paid them.
-They believe the profits are best spent being reinvested into the company, not paid out to shareholders.
+They believe the profits are better spent being reinvested into the company, not paid out to shareholders.

-The goal of investing is to increase your net worth, so the smarter option for dividends is to reinvest the money.
+Since the goal of investing is to increase your net worth, the smarter option for your situation may be to reinvest the money earned from dividends.
 This move will buy you more shares of stock without costing you a penny.

 Reinvesting your money allows you to earn compound interest.

-Some investing platforms will reinvest your dividends for you automatically every quarter.
+Some investing platforms will reinvest your dividends for you automatically whenever they are received.

 Reinvesting your dividends is one of the wisest decisions you can make in your investing strategy.

 Although Webull does not have automatic reinvesting, it may offer this soon.
 In the meantime, check your portfolio at least quarterly for dividends and use the money to buy more shares.
 Dividends will be added to the cash balance within your account when earned.
 Save this money up, and use it to purchase whole shares of other stocks.
-Your future self will appreciate this.
+Your future self will thank you!